RGU Moodle logo

 Our aim is for all pre-recorded video, published after 23 September 2020 using our Panopto recording software, to be accompanied by automated captions or a transcript.

 However, at present we cannot guarantee that all video content is fully accessible.
 Video and audio content at the University uses closed captions generated by automatic speech recognition (ASR).
 The ASR process is based on machine learning algorithms which automatically transcribe voice to text.
-According to our technology providers this process is approximately 70-90% accurate depending on the quality of the audio, and consequently video and audio closed captions may include some transcription errors.
+According to our technology providers this process is 70-90% accurate depending on the quality of the audio, and consequently video and audio closed captions may include some transcription errors.

 If you have a particular need, please contact the Inclusion Centre who will liaise with your course team to provide an accessible version of the content.